 Among woodworking hand tools, we could consider the most indispensable as chisels.
 However, there are so many different types of woodworking chisels, that it’s easy to get thoroughly confused.
-If you want to be a competent woodworker, you will need to use appropriate chisels for the job in hand.
+If you want to be a competent woodworker, you will need to use appropriate chisels for the job at hand.

-A chisel consists of a long metallic bar which is sharpened on one end (the cutting end) and has a handle on the other.
+A chisel consists of a long metallic bar that is sharpened on one end (the cutting end) and has a handle on the other.
 The handle of a chisel may be wood, plastic, or some other durable material.
 Each type of chisel takes its name according to the shape of its cutting end.

 Different Types Of Woodworking Chisels

 In this article, we take a brief look at the different kinds of chisels that we commonly use for woodworking.
 You may be familiar with many of the types of chisels that we feature here.
 However, there may be a few types of which you are not aware.
 After reading this article, we hope you will gain a better knowledge of woodworking chisels.

 Once upon a time, chisels had square edges and were made up of a steel laminate.
 Today, however, almost all chisel blades are solid in construction.
 Because of the difference in structure in the past, the name “firmer chisel” continues.
 As you may have guessed, the firmer chisel is one of the oldest chisel types in existence.
 You can use this type of chisel when you have to create sharp, 90° corners on a workpiece.

 Here’s another commonly-used chisel type.
 We use a bench chisel for a variety of jobs, and consider them as general-purpose chisels.
 A bench chisel consists of a blade of medium length, and it may have beveled or straight edges.
 The chisel may have a tang or socket style attachment to the handle.
 The cutting edge typically has an angle of 25° or 30°.